truzo/tomango-2018/site/content/blog/blogging-why-when-and-how-you-should-do-it.md

 title: "Blogging for business - why, when and how you should do it"
 author: "mark"
 date: 2013-10-17 14:27:05
-excerpt: No-one wants to read updates about your cats.
+description: No-one wants to read updates about your cats.
 Learn about what people DO want to know and how to use blogging as an effective tool for your business. blog/categories:
  - web-design
 ---